Skip to main content

 Keep outreach brief and factual:

-Working script: "I'm confirming continuity on [project/business objective].
+Working script: "I'm confirming continuity on the project or business objective this work supports.
 Has sponsorship, budget approval, or invoice routing changed?
 If yes, who owns this now so we can keep the next milestone moving?"

 Owner: You Action: Send a one-page evidence brief Output: A forwardable summary tied to the next decision

 Make your work easy to evaluate against operating-model priorities.
-Use four evidence blocks, and only insert verified data:
+Use four evidence blocks, and include only verified data:

 Owner: You (with procurement/finance counterpart) Action: Validate invoice routing in writing Output: A written payment path for new and outstanding invoices